Cognigy/Documentation/docs/voice-gateway/webapp/carriers.md

 Click **Save.**

 To check the connection, make an outbound call.
-To check the encryption type, download the PCAP file, which can be found in Recent Calls > Outbound Call > Details.
+To check the encryption type, download the PCAP file, which can be found in **Recent Calls > Outbound Call > Details**.